YouTube

 9 MILES

-During the 9mile walk you will probably stop every 5minutes for another photo but the best is always yet to come.
-You are spoilt from start to finish for this hike and didn’t have any crowds to contend with either.
-We must’ve seen around 10 people all day, I feel like Christopher Columbus who found something no one else has been, where the f*ck is everyone!
+During the 9-mile walk, you will probably stop every 5 minutes for another photo, but the best is always yet to come.
+From start to finish, you are spoiled on this hike, and furthermore, you don’t have any crowds to contend with either.
+Remarkably, we must have seen around 10 people all day.
+Consequently, I felt like Christopher Columbus discovering something no one else has been to—where is everyone!

 THE DRAKENSBERG….